 I had booked plane tickets for me and my family from Oslo to LA in the USA.
 It has been my dream for many years to travel with my family to visit my friend in LA.
 But even though I was willing to pay for a flat seat in business class, airlines such as, British Airways, Virgin Atlantic and SAS, refused to let me travel because I am unable to sit up at least 40 minutes during take off, landing and turbulence.
 I had to cancel my tickets.
 I was discriminated on the basis of my disability.
 I decided to make a website dedicated to people with sitting disability.

 If you can't sit or can't sit for very long, you have come to the right website!
 If you think that you can't be active anymore, maybe this website can give you an idea of how your life can still be active and fulfilling!
+Visit our online support group for people with sitting disability.
+Register free membership!

 My name is Mosken and I can't sit for more than three minutes because of extreme back pain.
 I used to be a government lawyer in Norway, but am now disabled due to severe back problems.
 I personally know that a severe sitting disability requires huge life adjustments.
-I am also unable to walk for more than a couple of minutes, meaning that I spend my life laying down.

 One of our members described her life with sitting disability like this: